xolvio/md-blog/README.md

 [alanning:roles](https://github.com/alanning/meteor-roles) package.

-You're ready to go!
+### 3. Add the `tap:i18n` package

+I18n is built-in and uses `tap:i18n`; as a result, you need to `meteor add tap:i18n` even if your website is English only.

-### 3. Customize
+### 4. Customize

 This blog is designed to be fully customizable and as unopinionated as possible.
 Here are some of the ways you can configure it.

 ####Styling